OutSystems/docs-odc/src/eap/architecture/identity.md

 Your organization's developers, DevOps engineers and architects are granted **organization permissions** to use ODC Studio and ODC Portal to access the Platform services.

-Users of your apps are given **app roles** to access secured screens, data and logic flows.
+Users of your apps are granted **app permissions** to access secured screens, data and logic flows.
 Developers create app roles in ODC Studio and assign them to users in ODC Portal.

 Go to [User management](../user-management/intro.md) for more information on user permissions and roles.